idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Prefix field projections can be disabled per record definition using pragma ``%prefix_record_projections off``, which makes all subsequently defined records generate only dotted projections.
-This pragma has effect until the end of the module or until the closest occurrence of ``%prefix_record_projections on``.
+This pragma remains in effect until the end of the module or until the next occurrence of ``%prefix_record_projections on``.

 We can also use the field names to update a record (or, more precisely, produce a copy of the record with the given fields